College of Engineering, Technology, and Architecture

 About the Major

-The master of science in civil engineering program is a research-oriented program that focuses on the advancement of the fundamental body of knowledge in civil engineering while also fostering the development of skills in design and analysis.
+The Master of Science (MS) in civil engineering program is a research-oriented program that focuses on the advancement of the fundamental body of knowledge in civil engineering while also fostering the development of skills in design and analysis.
 This program lets you study an area of interest as part of a graduate thesis.
 Work towards solving a contemporary problem and become a technical expert.
 This program is also ideal for those who endeavor to eventually pursue their doctoral degree in an area within engineering.
 You will be ready to conduct research more analytically and purposefully in the industry and in academia.

-The following courses and requirements are recommended for those pursuing the master of science in civil engineering program.
+The following courses and requirements are recommended for those pursuing the Master of Science in civil engineering program.

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.